mann1mal/summit-2018-container-lab/labs/lab3/chapter3.md

 1. Create the local directories for persistent storage & set permissions for container runtime.

-        $ sudo mkdir -p /var/lib/mariadb /var/lib/wp_uploads
+        $ mkdir -p ~/workspace/pv/mysql ~/workspace/pv/uploads
-        $ sudo chown 27 /var/lib/mariadb /var/lib/wp_uploads
+        $ sudo chown -R 27 ~/workspace/pv/mysql
+        $ sudo chown -R 48 ~/workspace/pv/uploads

-1. Run the database image to confirm connectivity.
+Run the database image to confirm connectivity.
 It takes some time to discover all of the necessary `docker run` options.

   * `-d` to run in daemonized mode
   * `-v <host/path>:<container/path>:Z` to bindmount the directory for persistent storage.
 The :Z option will label the content inside the container with the exact SELinux MCS label that the container runs.
 Below we'll inspect the labels on the directories before and after we run the container to see the changes on the labels in the directories